facet-lang/facet/README.md

 - effects as sole mechanism for ad hoc polymorphism; arithmetic, comparison, etc., performed via effects (thus, can be overridden locally)
   - some system for (ideally coherent) defaulting
-- quantitative type theory controlling phasing and erasure in particular
+- quantitative type theory controlling staging and erasure in particular
   - specialization & inlining of handlers
 - compilation
   - fine-grained incremental compilation